The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 I had completely forgotten, it was Saturday, I was here a day early.
 I hadn’t really had too much experience doing interviews.
 In fact, I didn’t really quite know what I was doing.
 To some extent I still don’t.
 Around this time I had lived outside of Atlanta, and had driven a good hour to get to the city.

 “Oh shit, we did plan to schedule it for tomorrow, my bad.”
+I replied.

 “Eh it’s cool, it’s alright, you can come inside and we can do the interview.
 I'm not doing anything right now for work.”